USS Bashaw: Fifth war patrol

 Bashaw stood out of Fremantle on 26 January 1945 and set course for her designated patrol area along the east coast of Hainan Island in the eastern part of the Gulf of Tonkin and off the northeastern coast of French Indochina.
 Bashaw sank one small coastal freighter on 10 February 1945, then joined the submarine USS Flasher (SS-249) in pursuing another, which they sank with gunfire.
 On 25 February 1945, Bashaw mounted several unsuccessful attacks against a small cargo ship.
 Flasher later finished off the ship.
 On 27 February 1945, Bashaw again worked with Flasher in sinking two "sea trucks" and damaging two others.

 On 5 March 1944, a heavy fog hindered Bashaw′s patrolling until radar picked up a contact.
 She approached in daylight, surfaced, and fired six torpedoes at what turned out to be the 10,000-gross register ton tanker Ryoei Maru.
-Two torpedoes scored, and Bashaw’s crew cheered as Ryoei Maru sank.
+Two torpedoes scored, and Bashaws crew cheered as Ryoei Maru sank.
 On 6 March, Bashaw sank another "sea truck," then made for Subic Bay on Luzon in the Philippines, where she moored alongside the submarine tender USS Griffin (AS-13) on 12 March 1945.